 Introduction to Entrepreneurship

 Introduces the managerial practices of successful entrepreneurship in all types of organizations.
 Evaluates the business skills, leadership skills, traits, and commitment necessary to successfully operate an entrepreneurial venture.
 Reviews the challenges and rewards of entrepreneurship.
 Examines entrepreneurial businesses in the United States and their impact on the economy.
 Considers recent trends in social entrepreneurship.
-Prerequisites: RD 115, WR 115 and MTH 20 or equivalent placement test scores.
+Prerequisites: IRW 115 or WR 115 or equivalent placement; placement into MTH 65 or MTH 98.
 Audit available.

 Upon successful completion of this course, students will be able to: